Uinta Mountains

 Bring clothing that will protect you from rain.
 Temperatures can plummet quickly up here.
 Plan on having the clothing, food, and gear with you that will keep you warm and dry.

-When you visit a Uinta Mountains campground, you’ll see signs posted everywhere warning about the dangers of black bears .
+When you visit a Uinta Mountains campground, you’ll see signs posted everywhere warning about the dangers of black bears.

 Don’t leave food or garbage around your camp.
 Don’t keep food in your tent.
-Follow the instructions on the signs.
-And always pay attention to advisories.
+Follow the instructions on the signs and always pay attention to advisories.

 During the summer of 2009, five black bears were shot and killed as a result of encounters with humans.
 Strange.

 And a young man was killed by a black bear in a Utah campground just two years before that probably causing some of the paranoia.
+I haven't read about many such encounters recently though.

-So be aware.
-And realize that the Uintas can be wild and dangerous.
+So be aware and realize that the Uintas can be wild and dangerous.

 Back to top